Iam-Ntwali/Mpinga/README.md

 Dart, Flutter

 ## Getting Started
+Download the app release here: https://github.com/Iam-Ntwali/Mpinga/releases/tag/Mpinga

 ## Feedback and Support
 I value your feedback!
-If you have any suggestions, questions, or encounter any issues while using this app, please don't hesitate to contact me, EMAIL: ntwalipit@outlook.com
+If you have any suggestions, or questions, or encounter any issues while using this app, please don't hesitate to contact me.

 I hope you find it informative, engaging, and empowering!